Golden State Killer May Be In Custody, Arrest Reportedly Made In East Area Rapist Cold Case

 A decades-old cold case may finally see some closure with Sacramento police set to announce an arrest at some point this afternoon.

-According to the Sacramento Bee, the man known as Golden State Killer, the Original Night Stalker, and the Diamond Knot Killer was found living in the Sacramento area all these years later.
+According to the Sacramento Bee, the man known as Golden State Killer, the Original Night Stalker, and the Diamond Knot Killer may have been found living in the Sacramento area all these years later.
 The Daily Beast goes on to share that a 72-year-old man named Joseph James DeAngelo was reportedly arrested overnight in connection with the murders.
 DeAngelo is thought to be responsible for 12 murders, 45 rapes, and over 120 burglaries that occurred in the ’70s and ’80s throughout California.
-Victims of the heinous crimes ranged in age from 13 years-old to 41-years-old.
+Victims of the heinous crimes ranged in age from 13-years-old to 41-years-old.

-People reports that over a 10 year period spanning from 1976 to 1986, the suspect is single handedly responsible for terrorizing the area from Sacramento all the way down to Orange County, California.
-Sacramento County Sheriff’s Department and District Attorney Anne Marie Schubert states that suspect was arrested after a renewed push in the investigation.
+People reports that over a 10-year period spanning from 1976 to 1986, the suspect is single-handedly responsible for terrorizing the area from Sacramento all the way down to Orange County, California.
+Sacramento County Sheriff’s Department and District Attorney Anne Marie Schubert state that suspect was arrested after a renewed push in the investigation.
 In 2016, authorities had announced a $50,000 reward in hopes of finally solving the cold case.

-Per the Daily Beast, DeAngelo perfectly fits the FBI’s profile of the killer as he stands at 5’11” and is 72-years-old.
-In the original profile of the man, the FBI believed the suspect to be a white male, about 5’10” with blonde or light brown hair and an athletic build.
+Per the Daily Beast, DeAngelo perfectly fits the FBI’s profile of the killer as he stands at 5 feet, 11 inches and is 72-years-old.
+In the original profile of the man, the FBI believed the suspect to be a white male about 5 feet, 10 inches with blonde or light brown hair and an athletic build.
 Is was also believed by the FBI that the man had some sort of military training or background as he appeared to be familiar with firearms.

 BREAKING: Has Golden State Killer — Believed Responsible for 12 Murders and 45 Rapes in 1970s and ’80s — Been Caught? https://t.co/Utk4xRH34D